Festivals-App/festivals-database/README.md

 TBA
 ```

+## Usage

+The database `festivals_api_database` has two users who can access it from a remote machine:

+- `festivals.api.reader` This user is only able to read from the database.
+- `festivals.api.writer` This user can read and write to the database.

+The port is the default MySQL port `3306`

-### Documentation
+## Documentation

 The full documentation for the Festivals App is in the [festivals-documentation](https://github.com/festivals-app/festivals-documentation) repository.
-The documentation repository contains technical documents, architecture information, UI/UX specifications, and whitepapers related to this implementation.
+The documentation repository contains technical documents, architecture information,
+UI/UX specifications, and whitepapers related to this implementation.

 ## Engage